bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 #### Ray casting and volume casting

-The bounding volumes also supports ray casting and volume casting.
-Ray casting tests if the bounding volumes intersect with the ray.
-Rays are cast from an origin, towards a direction until a maximum distance.
-Volume casts work in a similar way, but function as if moving a volume along the ray.
-This support is provided trough the new `RayCast2d`, `RayCast3d`, `AabbCast2d`, `AabbCast3d`, `CircleCast`, and `SphereCast` types.
+The bounding volumes also support basic ray casting and volume casting.
+Ray casting tests if a bounding volume intersects with a given ray, cast from an origin in a direction, until a maximum distance.
+Volume casts work similarly, but function as if moving a volume along the ray.

+This functionality is provided through the new `RayCast2d`, `RayCast3d`, `AabbCast2d`, `AabbCast3d`, `CircleCast`, and `SphereCast` types.
+They can be used to check for intersections against bounding volumes, and to compute the distance from the origin of the cast to the point of intersection.

-Some newly introduced types can be very useful when reasoning about ray casts.
-The old `Ray` type has been split into `Ray2d` and `Ray3d`, these types are defined by an origin and a direction.
-New `Direction2d` and `Direction3d` types have been added, these are normalized vectors pointing in a direction.
+To make it easier to reason about ray casts in different dimensions, the old `Ray` type has also been split into `Ray2d` and `Ray3d`.
+To ensure that the ray direction remains normalized, new `Direction2d` and `Direction3d` types have also been introduced, providing a type-level guarantee that the vector is always unit-length.
+These are already in use in some other APIs as well, such as for some primitives and gizmo methods.

 ## System Stepping